-At its core, these consultations included interactive proposal maps that presented respective routes and detail on the proposed measures in a context sensitive way.
-Proposed measures might range from new crossings, speed calming measures, speed limits, and new shared and segregated cycling provision.
+At its core, these consultations included interactive proposal maps that presented respective routes and details on the proposed measures in a context-sensitive way.
+Proposed measures included new crossings, speed calming measures, speed limits, and shared and segregated cycling provisions.

-To support the consultation programme, the team at PlaceChangers provided a range of customisations to support the ambitions of the council, including:
+To support the consultation programme, the team at PlaceChangers provided a range of customisations to help the ambitions of the council, including:

 North Tyneside Council has substantial success in publicising the consultation via their social media channels, email newsletters, and local news outlets.

 Given the great interest for those proposals amongst local people, the consultation was widely advertised and even reached national level coverage on BBC.